Import Fraud Lawyer and Customs Duty Fraud Attorney

 What Should You Do if You Suspect Customs and Import Fraud?
 Act Quickly in Order to Preserve Your Rights to Potential Compensation

-If you witnessed a company or person violating customs laws and are interested in reporting such fraud, or if you reported misconduct and an individual or company took retaliatory measures against you, contact my office to schedule a free consultation.
+If you witnessed a company or person violating customs laws and are interested in reporting such fraud, or if you reported misconduct and an individual or company took retaliatory measures against you, contact my office to schedule a free consultation with an experienced customs tariff fraud lawyer.
 As initiating litigation in conjunction with the United States under the False Claims Act is complex, an experienced customs fraud lawyer will be critical in advancing your case and protecting your rights, especially in matters potentially involving retaliatory whistleblowing.

 It is also important to note that potential compensation to whistleblowers in False Claims Act/Qui Tam cases is generally only available to the first person to report wrongdoing; thus, it is important to take prompt action.